fschlz/python-project-template/{{ cookiecutter.project_folder_name }}/README.md

-# Congrats 😏 -  you just generated yoursef a syouet python project structure
+# Congrats 😏 -  you just generated yoursef a sweet python project structure

 ## 🤔 Now What?